Skip to main content Skip to footer

 Healthy Lifestyles

 Many different aspects of a student's day can contribute to a healthy lifestyle.
 The amount of physical activity, sedentary time, and sleep students have affects their health and how they function in and outside of school.
+If you are looking for tips on how to address certain issues or topics, reach out to the school health team using our request form.

 • Increased cognitive function